digipres/publications/ipres/ipres-2006/papers/bringing-many-tools-together-building-a-system-of-co-operating-o.md

   kopal version of DIAS.
 This presentation describes not how they work individually, but how they all work together in the MathArc system.
 creators:
-- Enders, Markus
+- Markus Enders
-- Smith, Adam
+- Adam Smith
-- Kehoe, William
+- William Kehoe
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294561/download
 grand_parent: iPRES